Shinehale/Assembly-language/README.md

 # Hale_Core

-this repository has collected Hale's core professional codes and learning records.
+this repository has collected Hale's core professional codes and learning records at the freshman

 Due to his poor academic abilities,